help-me-mom/ng-mocks/README.md

   });

   // A test to ensure that ProfileModule imports
-  // and declares all dependencies. it('should be created', () => {
+  // and declares all the dependencies. it('should be created', () => {
+    // MockRender respects all lifecycle hooks,
-    // MockRender creates a wrapper component with
+    // onPush change detection, and creates a
-    // a template like
+    // wrapper component with a template like
     // <app-root ...allInputs></profile>
-    // and renders it.
-    // It also respects all lifecycle hooks.
     // https://ng-mocks.sudo.eu/api/MockRender
     const fixture = MockRender(ProfileComponent);